sabrina-tw/express-postgres/README_SEQUELIZE.md

 ### Steps
 0. Complete pre-requisite, setup .env
 1. Run `npm start`, this will create the table "user" if it doesn't exist
-2. Insert a record into the table
+2. Insert a record into the table.
+The script is found in `./sql/insert_user.sql`.
     ```
     INSERT INTO "user"(
       id, name, "firstName", "lastName", "createdAt", "updatedAt")